ankane/searchkick/README.md

 ### Amazon Elasticsearch Service

-Unfortunately, you must use an [IP-based access policy](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg-search.html) for it to work.
+You must use an [IP-based access policy](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-gsg-search.html) to use Searchkick.

 Include `elasticsearch 1.0.14` or greater in your Gemfile.